APNIC-Labs/draft-kskroll-sentinel/README.md

-   then either the outcome is indeterminate validating (Case 3), or a case of mixed signals (SERVFAIL in all three responses), which is also an indeterminate response with respect to the trusted key state.
+   then either the outcome is indeterminate validating (Case 3), or a case of mixed signals (SERVFAIL in all three responses), which is similarly an indeterminate response with respect to the trusted key state.
-   It is difficult to understand the rationale for this situation, in that a validating recursive resolver is capable of evaluating the authenticity of DNS responses using its own trust material.
-By clearing the CD bit in forwarded queries the local forwarding resolver is not able to directly validate the responses relating to those queries where the forwarder target is indicating a validation failure.

 5. Security Considerations

    This document describes a mechanism to allow users to determine the trust state of root zone key signing keys in the DNS resolution system that they use.

-Huston, et al.            Expires April 9, 2018                 [Page 6]

-Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

    The mechanism does not require resolvers to set otherwise unauthenticated responses to be marked as authenticated, and does not